pudly/schmopera-hugo/content/articles/in-review-hamlet-at-glyndebourne.md

 date = "2017-06-22T09:11:00-06:00"
 lastmod = "2017-06-22T09:49:00-06:00"
 publishDate = "2017-06-22T09:23:00-06:00"
-slug = "in-review-hamlet-at-glyndebourne"
-title = "In review: Hamlet at Glyndebourne"
+short_description = "Allan Clayton was sensational in the title role.
+From the first scene we get a sense that he is a black sheep to the rest of the royal family, and in the two acts of the opera he is in a constant state of unhinge - sometimes he is laughing and enjoying life with Horatio, but one comment from Gertrude can set him off into a frenzy.
+Clayton played Hamlet on the brink of a breakdown without sacrificing the beauty in his vocal production." slug = "in-review-hamlet-at-glyndebourne" title = "In review: Hamlet at Glyndebourne"
 +++